 This workshop offers the experienced project manager advanced techniques for increased productivity and success.
 You will focus on the concepts, practices, and tools of real-world project management while expanding your personal project management skill set.

-*Note: Introduction to Basic Project Management is a prerequisite for Advanced Project Management, unless you have the instructor's approval.
+Note: Introduction to Basic Project Management is a prerequisite for Topics in Advanced Project Management, unless you have the instructor's approval.